COINtoolbox/RESSPECT/docs/learn_loop.rst

 Make sure you check the full documentation of the module to understand which variables are required depending on the case you wish to run.

-For example, to run with SNPCC data, the larges survey interval you can run is between 20 and 182 days, the corresponding option will be `-d 20 182`.

-In the example above, if you choose to start from the original training sample, `-t original` you must also input the path to the file containing the full light curve analysis - so the full initial training can be read.
-This option corresponds to `-t original -fl <path to full lc features>`.

 More details can be found in the corresponding `docstring <https://github.com/COINtoolbox/resspect/blob/master/resspect/scripts/run_time_domain.py>`_.